josecome/machine-learning-full-implementation/README.md

 <img src="ML.png">

 ## How it works
 The first case of many that will be included in this project has iris dataset for Machine Learning.
-Form is filled up in frontend application and when the form is submitted the response of predicted value is displayed.
+Form is filled in frontend application and when the form is submitted the response of predicted value is displayed.
 The system store both selected and predicted value.
 Later these values are analysed and new data is ingested for training, testing, validation and deployment of new model with the aim of constantly improve the Machine Learning.